egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 This was my last blogpost for this season.
 It's time for a summer break.
 Thank you for reading my articles and joining me in the journey.

 I'll be back to you in September.
+Would you like to get a reminder by email then?
+Make sure you have signed up.

+Be blessed!

 Yours
 Egmont